 At the start of a fitness program, you're motivated, energized, and determined to hit your goals.
 However, that initial dedication can easily falter for a number of reasons, including your lifestyle, schedule, and overall health and fitness level.
 Here are the top reasons why it's difficult to maintain a fitness program.

 1. You Don't Have a Plan

 Imagine this scenario: You wander into the gym, determined to work out.
 After a quick warm-up on the treadmill, you scan the aisles of dumbbells and machines only to think, "What do I do now?"

 If you don't have a workout plan in place, you won't optimize your time at the gym or train effectively.
 Therefore, to boost your physical results and spare your bandwidth, find a workout plan and stick to it.
-Sometimes, gym memberships offer a consultation with a personal trainer, who may be willing to point out the basics.
-Otherwise, I recommend finding a fitness plan online.

 The Build Bullet-Proof Health program encompasses cardio, strength training, nutrition, and recovery plans.
 You don't waste your time wondering how many sets or reps to do, or even which exercises to select.
 Instead, everything is mapped out for you — all you need is the dedication to stick to it.